Tackey & Tsubasa: Pre-debut

 In February 2001, it was announced that the two would be headlining their first tour, called "Takki and Tsubasa 21st-century Showdown with all Johnny's Juniors".
 Tsubasa designed the costumes and Tackey designed the setting for this very successful tour, and for the first time in JE history, two Johnnys were distinguished in the title of a Junior tour.
 This led to many people believing that the two would debut as a duo like the KinKi Kids.
 Instead, at the end of this tour, Johnny Kitagawa announced the two would debut as solo artists in 2002.
 They were planned to officially debut when they reached 20-years-old due to their popularity.

 For the 2002 "Johnny's Junior concert" the two were again announced to be the headliners of the tour, and it was during this tour that Tackey mentioned he wanted to debut as a duo with Tsubasa.
 Tackey asked his fans to organize a letter campaign to Johnny & Associates to let them debut as a duo.
 The fans then launched a campaign asking people who wanted them to debut together to send postcards and letters to Johnny & Associates, imploring Kitagawa to debut the two boys as a duo instead of as solo artists.
 The campaign has lasted for about a year, but then on August 1, 2002, Johnny announced that they would debut solo.
 Their debut solo songs would be entitled "Get Down" (Tsubasa's) and "Kiseki" (Tackey's).
 Yet, as a surprise instead, where the official announcement of their debut was to take place, the two announced they would be debuting as a duet after all.
 The two solo songs of theirs along with the duet song "True Heart" were the first releases from their debut mini-album, Hatachi (meaning 20-years-old in Japanese), which was released on September 11, 2002.

 Post-debut

 To date, Tackey & Tsubasa have released 10 singles, 3 albums and 3 DVDs: a significantly smaller number compared to their counterparts in the company.
-They have been quite successful; their most recent CD releases have reach the top position on the Japanese music charts.
-The two also share a very close friendship, being best friends; this aspect of their relationship is obvious through their interactions and interviews and is a very important part of the dynamic between them.
-Each has incredible strengths and skills, and as a result they complement each other very well.
+Their most recent CD releases have reached the top position on the Japanese music charts.
+The two also share a very close friendship.

 The Japanese theme song to Son of the Mask is "Mask" by them.
 Their songs "Crazy Rainbow" and "Mirai Koukai" were one of the opening and ending theme songs respectively for popular Japanese anime One Piece.
 They were also featured in the opening animation of One Piece episode 303, added into the opening segment to their song that was used since episode 284.
 Also, their song "One Day, One Dream" was on the soundtrack of the Japanese anime Inuyasha.